Practice

 • Acting (with John Brisby KC) for the additional defendants in their application in the DIFC to strike out Barclays’ claim for a contribution in respect of the claimant’s claim against Barclays in deceit and/or negligence and/or unlawful conspiracy for damages of over US$24 million.

-• Advising as sole counsel the proposed claimant BVI company in relation to its proposed claim against its investment manager, a Cayman company, for damages in excess of US$2 million on account of losses suffered on its investment portfolio.
+• Advising as sole counsel the proposed claimant BVI company in relation to its proposed claim against its investment manager, a Cayman company, for damages in excess of US$2 million on account of losses suffered on its investment portfolio

 • Acting as sole counsel for the defendant Canadian company in relation to the claimant Maldives company’s £8 million claim for damages on account of the defendant’s alleged breach and/or anticipatory breach and/or repudiatory breach of contract.